fpetersma/CKMR_grey_reef_sharks/README.md

 These scripts underpin the analysis presented an article currently under review for Ecology and Evolution, and of Chapter 4 of my PhD thesis.
 The study is collaborative effort with Len Thomas, Danielle Harris, Darcy Bradley and Yannis Papastamatiou.

+If anything remains unclear about the files, running of the scripts, and reproducibility of the results, please contact me at felix.petersma@gmail.com or ftp@st-andrews.ac.uk.

 ## Overview

 This repository contains several folders, only some of which are relevant for the formal analysis.
 I describe those folders below: